MrPowers/chispa/README.md

 Fun fact: "chispa" means Spark in Spanish ;)

+## Installation

+Install the latest version with `pip install chispa`.

+It's better to manage your PySpark project with Poetry and add this library as a development dependency with `poetry add chispa --dev`.

 ## Column equality

 Suppose you have a function that removes all the whitespace in a string.